WHAT WE BELIEVE

 To love and to pray for all believers in the Lord Jesus Christ;

-To walk circumspectly in the world, to provide things honest in the sight of all men, to be faithful in engagements and exemplary in deportment, denying ungodliness and worldly lusts;
+To walk carefully in the world, living with integrity in the sight of all, denying ungodliness and worldly lusts;